Syllabus & Course Information

 Projects: Projects will offer extra credit for early submission.

 Self-Checks: Lecture self-checks are not eligible for slip days.
-However, late submissions are accepted until the end of the semester.
-You will receive full credit for late submissions, as long as you attempt to keep up throughout the semester.
+You will receive full credit for late submissions, as long as they are open on Gradescope.
 These are graded on correctness, but you have infinite attempts.
-In other words, we may deduct points if you submit them all during the last week, but our goal is to give you a study/practice resource.
 Self-Checks must be correct to earn full points.

 Device Lending options